sahthevandal/CSAwesome/_sources/Unit-Sqrt2-Methods/topic-sqrt2-2-writing-methods.rst

    double sqrt(double n)

-The actual ``sqrt`` method in ``Math`` is a public method which means it can be invoked from any code and—as we disucssed in the previous section—also a static method, which allows us to reference it as ``Math.sqrt``.
+The actual ``sqrt`` method in ``Math`` is a public method which means it can be invoked from any code and—as we discussed in the previous section—also a static method, which allows us to reference it as ``Math.sqrt``.
 So the actual signature of ``sqrt`` would look like this: